How to Erase Pimples on Your Arms

 - Pour half a cup of sea salt or coarse salts into a bowl of hot water and immerse your arms for 10 minutes.

-- The water should be as hot as possible to help open up your pores and facilitate removal of the sebum buildup.
+- The water should be as hot as possible to help open up your pores and make it easier to get rid of the built up sebum.

-Oat, salt, and honey scrubThis natural treatment helps soften, exfoliate, and moisturize the skin while contributing to the removal of those annoying clusters of bumps.
+Oat, salt, and honey scrubThis natural treatment helps soften, exfoliate, and moisturize the skin while helping get rid of those annoying clusters of bumps.

 - 3 tablespoons of ground oats (50 g)